aramshiva/nomen/sql/README.md

 # Babies

-### A parser for every name listed on a social security card between 1880-2023.
+### A parser for every name listed on a social security card between 1880-2024.

-_(Tabulated based on Social Security records as of March 3, 2024)_
+_(Tabulated based on Social Security records as of May 5, 2025)_

 Your first question is probably why? to that I ask why not?